 “The Diddler” is a recent nickname circulating social media given to American rapper, record producer and record executive Sean John Combs, better known as P. Diddy — an established figure in the American music industry since the 1990s.
 His recent fall from favor following accusations of human trafficking, racketeering and sexual assault has been a prominent topic of internet discussion, generating a diverse array of memes and TikToks ranging from informative analyses of the incidents to “dark humor” about his criminal activity.

 Just as the humorous title “Diddler” makes one think of a comical villain, so do the memes.
 The lighthearted context of the memes turn Combs into a parody of his serious crimes and takes away from the gravity of his three criminal charges.
-Instead of focusing on the actual crimes, details such as Combs’ alleged collecting of over 1,000 bottles of oil for sexual crimes have been turned into jokes due to their unbelievable nature.
+Instead of focusing on the actual crimes, details such as Combs’ alleged collection of over 1,000 bottles of oil for sexual crimes have been turned into jokes due to their unbelievable nature.

 The internet’s response to Combs’ crimes echoes a larger trend of trivializing crimes committed by celebrities through memes and comedy.
-Another infamous example of this trivialization is the internet’s response to the Amber Heard and Johnny Depp trial in 2022, a defamation trial between the two celebrities where memes focusing on Amber Heard’s ridiculous testimonial statements like “My dog stepped on a bee” took away from accusations against her of defamation and domestic violence.
+Another infamous example of this trivialization is the internet’s response to the Amber Heard and Johnny Depp trial in 2022, a defamation trial between the two celebrities, where memes focusing on Amber Heard’s ridiculous testimonial statements like “My dog stepped on a bee” took away from accusations against her of defamation and domestic violence.

 The nature of memes is to be satirical — crimes included, even though crimes should be the opposite of humorous.
 Due to the unserious tone of these memes, celebrity crime is downplayed and reduced to a trend that gradually fades from the public’s mind, perhaps quicker than they should.
 However, crimes are not things that wane in the minds of the victims — crimes follow victims, often leading to conditions like PTSD and trauma.
 In this way, they shouldn’t be allowed to fade from the eyes of the general public, either.
 Applying the short lifespan of memes to a serious criminal trial that will last longer than the relevancy of the memes and have continuous impact on victims involved can unintentionally end with setting a precedent that crimes are only serious as long as they remain entertaining.